MartinBanchero/mpxtractor/README.md

 explained in detail in vignette `wrangling_and_layout_functions` along side with some examples.

-**2.** Functions to plot layout files and growth curves, the vignette `plotting_functions` explain how they work and some details.
+**2.** Functions to plot layout files and growth rates, the vignette `plotting_functions` explain how they work and some details.

 ## Installation